Killing of British soldier stirs tension in poor corner of London

 Jabbing her finger at the mosque and at Omer, she added: "This place is part of it."

-The woman then used an expletive to denounce Muslims and shouted a slogan in support of the far-right nationalist English Defence League (EDL).
+The woman then used an expletive to denounce Muslims and shouted a slogan in support of the far-right nationalist English Defense League (EDL).

 More than 100 EDL activists converged on Woolwich on Wednesday night after the murder to protest against what they said was growing Islamisation, stoking government fears the killing could trigger revenge attacks against the local Muslim community.

-Omer said he was "100 percent" sure that the two suspects, whose faces have been widely shown on TV, had not worshipped at his mosque and that they were not from the neighbourhood.
+Omer said he was "100 percent" sure that the two suspects, whose faces have been widely shown on TV, had not worshipped at his mosque and that they were not from the neighborhood.

 "This is what we're up against," he said of the woman's outburst.
 "Islam teaches peace ... but all this is creating tension between communities.
 We saw the same after 7/7 and 9/11," he added, referring to Islamist attacks on London and New York in July 2005 and September 2001.